 As shown in Table IV-6, industrial and commercial development has not been an impediment to developing residential properties in Gardena.
+Since 2015, there have been seven projects approved, and one pending project, that included a request to rezone the property from a nonresidential zone to an existing residential zone or a specific plan to allow for high density residential uses.
+Between these eight projects a total of 1,067 residential units will be developed, which accounts for approximately 70 percent of the total housing development since 2015.
+The pending project is a 5.3-acre site that is currently being used for industrial uses.
+The project has recently submitted an application for 403 units, including five percent affordable units.
 Many sites identified in the inventory have not undergone any major improvements in decades and are near the end of the useful life of a building.
 The lack of significant building improvements is also an indication of the oversupply of Class B or Class C commercial/industrial spaces in the City.
 According to the 2021 Kidder Mathews report on Industrial Market Trends, Gardena has 28.7 million square feet of industrial space, second only to Carson among the South Bay communities.
 Vacancy rate is 1.6 percent, higher than the South Bay subregional average of 1.5 percent, and also commanding lower than average rent.